 - A rare case of cone-rod dystrophy

-By hosting the event within the Vision Institute, providers had immediate access to diagnostic tools, clinical supplies, and referral systems—allowing for higher-quality evaluation and care than would be possible in a temporary pop-up setting.
+By hosting the event within the Vision Institute, providers had immediate access to diagnostic tools and clinical supplies, allowing higher-quality care than is possible in a temporary pop-up setting for high patient volumes, like Mission of Mercy.

 Continuity of Care & Equity